Robust learning with implicit residual networks: Introduction and related works

 \section{Introduction and related works}

 A large volume of empirical results has been collected in recent years illustrating the striking success of deep neural networks (DNNs) in approximating complicated maps by a mere composition of relatively simple functions \cite{LeCun2015}.
 Universal approximation property of DNNs with a relatively small number of parameters has also been shown for a large class of functions \cite{hanin2017universal,NIPS2017_7203}.
 The training of deep networks nevertheless remains a notoriously difficult task due to the issues of exploding and vanishing gradients, which become more apparent and noticeable with increasing depth \cite{Bengio1994}.
 These issues accelerated efforts of the research community in an attempt to explain this behavior and gain new insights into the design of better architectures and faster algorithms.
-A promising approach in this direction was obtained by casting evolution of the hidden states $x_t\in X_t$ of a DNN as a dynamical system \cite{E2017}, i.e.,
+A promising approach in this direction was obtained by casting evolution of the hidden states $y_t \in Y_t$ of a DNN as a dynamical system \cite{E2017}, i.e.,

-where for each layer $t$, $\Phi_t:\Gamma_t\times X_t\to X_{t+1}$ is a nonlinear transformation parameterized by the weights $\gamma_t\in\Gamma_t$ and $X_t$, $\Theta_t$ are the appropriately chosen spaces.
+where for each layer $t$, $\Phi_t:\Gamma_t\times Y_t\to Y_{t+1}$ is a nonlinear transformation parameterized by the weights $\gamma_t\in\Gamma_t$, and $Y_t$, $\Gamma_t$ are the appropriately chosen spaces.
 In the case of a very deep network, when $T\to\infty$, it is convenient to consider the continuous time limit of the above expression such that

-where the parametric evolution function $\Phi:\Gamma\times X\to X$ defines a continuous flow through the input data $x_0\in X$.
+where the parametric evolution function $\Phi:\Gamma\times Y\to Y$ defines a continuous flow through the input data $y(0)=x\in Y$.
 Parameter estimation for such continuous evolution can be viewed as an optimal control problem \cite{E2018}, given by

-where $L\big(x(T),y_0\big)$ is a terminal loss function, $R\big(\gamma(t),x(t)\big)$ is a regularizer, and $\mu_0$ is a probability distribution of the input-target data pairs $(x(0),y_0)$.
-More general models additionally consider spatially continuous networks by using differential \cite{Ruthotto2018} or integral formulations \cite{Sonoda2017}.
+where $L\big(y(T),f(x)\big)$ is a terminal loss function, $R\big(\gamma(t),y(t)\big)$ is a regularizer, and $\mu$ is a probability distribution of the input-target data pairs $(x,f(x))$.
+More general models additionally consider continuity in the ``spatial" dimension as well by using differential \cite{Ruthotto2018} or integral formulations \cite{Sonoda2017}.
 A continuous time formulation based on ordinary differential equations (ODEs) was proposed in \cite{NIPS2018_7892} with the state equation \eqref{eq:state_equation} of the form